 Air travel can be extremely dehydrating, as the air in the cabin is re-circulated.
 Drink plenty of water throughout the flight.
 Don’t wait until you’re thirsty to ask the flight attendant for some water, carry a bottle of water with you so that you can sip in some whenever needed.
 Most of the airport security would deny you from carrying a bottle of water, carry an empty water bottle through the security screening, then fill it up at a drinking fountain.
 Cost = $0.

 Tip: Ask the cabin crew for a decaffeinated green tea, it helps to prevent the onset of jet lag

 Download A Soft Music App:

 Your sleep could be easily interrupted by a screaming baby or loud passengers.
 Ear plugs wont necessarily do the tricks.
-I have often seen people relying on sleeping pills like melatonin or Ambien to have an uninterrupted sleep.
+I have often seen people relying on sleeping pills like melatonin or ambien to have an uninterrupted sleep.
 I won’t recommend you to do so, since you need to be completely awake in case of an emergency.

 Pop on your noise cancellation headphone or your ear buds and play musics or sounds that would drown out the noise and would serve as your sleeping aid.

 Tip: Consider waking up 45 minutes before you land, you would have enough time to use the restroom and gather your things.
-Try to ask an attendant to pour you a cup of coffee so that you could walk off the plane fully awake.
+Try to ask the attendant to pour you a cup of coffee so that you could walk off the plane fully awake.